payel237/ikea_project/README.md

 To check the already running Docker instance, use the following command:

 ```
-docker ps
+Payel@Payel-Air ~ % docker ps

+CONTAINER ID   IMAGE                COMMAND                  CREATED             STATUS             PORTS                                              NAMES

+c6d2b3e7c224   ikea_project         "/usr/bin/tini -- /u…"   5 minutes ago       Up 5 minutes       0.0.0.0:8084->8080/tcp, 0.0.0.0:50004->50000/tcp   brave_johnson

 ```

-Extract the Docker ID from the output, as it will be required to login to the Docker server.
+Extract the Container ID from the output, as it will be required to login to the Docker server.

 ## Step 4: Copy Jenkins Home Tar File
 Copy the tar file of the Jenkins home to the Docker container.
 The tar file should have already been provided to you via email.
 Use the following command: